tdwg/dwc/docs/doe/index.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>Self-sustaining population outside of captivity or cultivation, with individuals surviving a significant distance from the original point of introduction</td>
+			<td>Self-sustaining population outside of captivity or cultivation, with individuals surviving a significant distance from the original point of introduction.</td>
 		</tr>
 		<tr>
 			<td>Notes</td>
 			<td>The population is maintained by reproduction and is spreading.
-See also Blackburn et al. 2011 <a href="https://doi.org/10.1016/j.tree.2011.03.023">https://doi.org/10.1016/j.tree.2011.03.023</a> category D1</td>
+See also "category D1" in Blackburn et al. 2011. <a href="https://doi.org/10.1016/j.tree.2011.03.023">https://doi.org/10.1016/j.tree.2011.03.023</a></td>
 		</tr>
 		<tr>
 			<td>Controlled value</td>